garfix/richard/docs/remarks.md

+## 2024-10-21

+oxides are not white

+This means: "all oxides are not white", or "no oxide is white", or "E is an oxide and E is white: is false".

+The statement is categoric (holds for all entities), but in order to test it, we need to single out a single entity, or we may end up with some entities that apply and others that don't.
+So if we say "E is an oxide and E is white", that should not occur, so we state that this is false.
+If it doesn't occur the response would be "unknown", but if it does occur, the statement is false.

 ## 2024-10-20

 I finally got on track to the right algorithm for David Warren's isolate independent parts.
 I reread his article of the 20th time and then my eye fell on this little sentence: